-A majority of Americans in highly vaccinated counties now live in covid hot spots, Post analysis finds
+Spread of delta variant ignites covid hot spots in highly vaccinated parts of the U.S., Post analysis finds

 The CDC last week dubbed New Haven the first Connecticut jurisdiction at high risk for transmission even though it is 62 percent fully vaccinated.

 Of the 624 New Haven cases reviewed since July, 22 percent were fully vaccinated.
-Health Director Maritza Bond said preliminary data suggests the breakthrough cases are disproportionately among senior citizens and people with preexisting medical conditions that would make it harder for their immune systems to fight the virus, even after vaccination.
+Health Director Maritza Bond said preliminary data suggests the breakthrough cases are disproportionately among seniors and people with preexisting medical conditions that would make it harder for their immune systems to fight the virus, even after vaccination.

 The virus also appears to be coming in from elsewhere: 93 of the summer surge cases involved out-of-state travel, including to hot spots like Florida, and 17 traveled internationally.